 The charter of incorporation and bylaws of the Company provide for a board of not less than seven nor more than twenty members to be determined annually by the affirmative vote of a majority of the entire Board of Directors of the Company.
 The number of directors is currently fixed at fourteen, and the Board of Directors has voted to fix the number of members at fourteen for the ensuing year.
 The Board of Directors is divided into three classes having staggered terms.
-Three of the directors whose terms end in 1996 have been nominated for re-election to another term, and Marshall H. Dickerson has been nominated for election to succeed Leonard W. Walden, who is retiring from the Board.
+Four of the directors whose terms end in 1997 have been nominated for re-election to another term, and Larry Michael has been nominated for election to succeed David P. Searcy, who is retiring from the Board.
+Dr. Walter L. Bourland is also retiring from the Board, and John M. Creekmore has been nominat ed to fill his unexpired one-year term.

-The four persons named below will be nominated for election to serve terms for the period indicated below and until their successors are duly elected and qualified.
-It is the intention of the persons named in the proxy to vote for the election of the four nominees.
-The following table sets forth the name, age, principal occupation or position, periods of service as a director, number of shares of company stock beneficially owned and certain other information as to said directors and nominees:
+The six persons named below will be nominated for election to serve terms for the period indicated below and until their succes sors are duly elected and qualified.
+It is the intention of the persons named in the proxy to vote for the election of the six nominees.
+The following table sets forth the name, age, principal occupation or position, periods of service as a director, number of shares of company stock beneficially owned, and certain other information as to said directors and nominees: